peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 *Configuring your favorite text editor*

 When it comes to editors, its hard to beat vim.
-I know that others have a different (wrong in my view) perspective.
-The good news is that you can configure Amazon Q CLI to use your favourite editor in only a few steps.
+I know that others have a different (wrong in my view) perspective :-).
+The good news is that whatever is your favourite editor, you can configure Amazon Q CLI to use it in only a few steps.

-First, you need a supported editor.
-You can [review the current options here](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/command-line-editor.html?trk=fd6bb27a-13b0-4286-8269-c7b1cfaa29f0&sc_channel=el) but other editors not on this list will probably work.
-We now need to create an environment variable called EDITOR, so from the current terminal I enter the following:
+First, you need create an environment variable called EDITOR.
+You can [see a list of some editor options here](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/command-line-editor.html?trk=fd6bb27a-13b0-4286-8269-c7b1cfaa29f0&sc_channel=el), but other editors not on this list will probably work.
+I want to use vim, so from the current terminal I enter the following:

 ```
-export EDITOR=vi
+export EDITOR=vim
 ```

-I launch Amazon Q CLI, and now I can use the "/editor" command and it will launch vim for me, and I can edit the prompt until I am happy.
-When I save and exit, it kicks of Amazon Q CLI.
+I launch Amazon Q CLI, and now I can use the **"/editor"** command and it will launch vim for me, and I can edit the prompt until I am happy.
+When I save and exit, it returns me back to Amazon Q CLI, and it starts to work.

 **Task 07**